uesg21221/uesgs-arras/features.md

 * Addon API Support.
   * Addons can be added to `server/modules/definitions/addons`.
   * Addons can easily be downloaded, installed and published.
-  * They can add custom entities and gamemodes, aswell as server configuration if needed.
+  * They can add custom entities and gamemodes, aswell as change the server configuration if needed.
+  * They also have access to `Events`, like `spawn` or `chatMessage`.
   * Template comes with some example addons:
     * basicChatModeration*: Basic antispam which adds a ratelimit and chat message length limit to chat.
     * dreadv1 & dreadv2: Adds V1 and V2 dreadnoughts.